Cheap Life Insurance | Tips + 5 Best Providers

 #3 A Shorter Term Length is Less Expensive

-With level premium funding, the insurer collects premiums in excess of the one year cost of insurance and then guarantees death benefit coverage for:
+With level premium funding, the insurer collects premiums over the one-year cost of insurance and then guarantees death benefit coverage for:

 #4 Improve Your Credit Score

-Life insurance underwriters base premiums on the amount of risk your policy create for the company.
+Life insurance actuaries base premiums on the risk your policy creates for the company.
 A riskier policy requires a higher premium.

 Many underwriters now consider your credit score as part of your risk quotient.
-A lower credit score tells insurers you take more financial risks and may also make riskier choices elsewhere in life.
+A lower credit score tells insurers you take more financial risks, and you may be unable to maintain your policy.
+When you drop your policy early, the company loses money.

 Sounds like a stretch?
-Maybe so, but there is a documented connection between lower credit scores and higher instances of claims.
-You can help yourself find cheaper insurance by improving your credit score first.
+Maybe so, but there is an actual connection between lower credit scores and higher policy lapse rates.

 #5 Stop Smoking